silverhack/monkey365/docs/security_checks/overview.md

 # Overview

-Monkey365 helps streamline the process of performing not only Microsoft 365, but also Azure subscriptions and Azure Active Directory Security Reviews.
+Monkey365 helps streamline the process of performing not only Microsoft 365, but also Azure subscriptions and Microsoft Entra ID Security Reviews.

-160+ checks covering industry defined security best practices for Microsoft 365, Azure and Azure Active Directory.
+160+ checks covering industry defined security best practices for Microsoft 365, Azure and Microsoft Entra ID.

 All rulesets are located at ```$monkey365_DIR/rules/ruleset``` directory.